abedafnan/Design-Patterns/README.md

 ### Behavioral Design Patterns:
 They are design patterns that identify common communication patterns among objects or parts of the application.

+##### Command
+* The Command design pattern encapsulates commands in objects allowing us to issue requests without knowing the requested operation or the requesting object.
+* It provides options to queue commands, undo/redo actions or do other manipulations.